 Magnolias start budding in late March and early April, just in time for the first days of spring.
 Because Easter is the ultimate spring holiday, our maker Jessica came up with this gorgeous magnolia branch design to incorporate into our botanical Easter brunch setting.
 Of course, a crepe paper magnolia branch is perfect for any spring or summer decor!
 We have a lot of magnolia branches growing around Portland, and the pretty white blooms with soft pink buds always seem to brighten up the day.
 Just when we thought we couldn’t make it through any more winter months, spring comes along to show us how much there is to look forward to!

-- Crepe Paper [Extra Fine: White, Cypress, Coral]
+- Crepe Paper [Extra Fine: White, Juniper, Coral]

 - 22 Gauge Floral Wire